SBoutine/Adopting-Animals-Website/README.md

 - `users.txt`: stores credentials in `username:password` format
 - `pets.txt`: stores listings in a colon-separated format, e.g. `petID:username:type:breed:...`

-This approach is **not scalable** but keeps the project simple and focused on web fundamentals.

 ---

 ## Challenges